Force over Distance: Chapter 14

 Greer nodded.

-“An’ what the fuck do y’think I’m going to do?”
+“An’ what the fuck d’you think I’m going to do?”
 Rush hissed venomously.

 Young dug his hand into Rush’s shoulder and gave him a subtle shake, which, predictably, just pissed the man off.
-He writhed away from Young, trying to wrench his shoulder free.
+He writhed away from Young.
 Young didn’t let him go.
 He dragged him back and pinned him in place against the wall.
 “He’s in bad shape,” Young said to Greer.

 Rush shot him a murderous glare.